 list of UNESCO World Cultural Sites.

-The Festival will be graced with participation of such imminent artists
+The Festival was graced with participation of such imminent artists

 as violinist Karen Shahgaldyan, artistic director of the Festival; violinist